• Skip to primary navigation

 Think about it.

-How can a VPN provider limit the number of simultaneous devices connecting to the service?
-You have to store connection activity in order to enforce those limits.
+How can a VPN provider limit the number of simultaneous connections using the service?
+You have to store VPN connection activity to enforce those limits.

-Even if a VPN provider did not store user data, it’s quite possible that the owners of the third party servers leased by the VPN providers do.
+Even if a VPN provider did not store user data, the owners of the third-party rental VPN servers leased by the VPN providers may do.

-A look at any VPN privacy policy statements also reveal conflicting messages regarding logging.
+A look at any VPN privacy policy statements also reveals conflicting messages regarding logging.
 Let’s pick on another popular VPN service for a moment: Astrill.
-Here’s what you’ll read in their FAQ page:
+Here’s what you’ll read on their FAQ page:

 The Astrill VPN log policy says they don't store any information or keep logs.